 Be on the lookout for employee efforts that go the extra mile and praise them for it.
 Create performance challenges that give employees the opportunity to compete with their peers.
 Distribution program standings on a timely basis.
 And publicly recognize the winners with as much fanfare as is appropriate.

 When it comes to employee motivation, praise and recognition is the indisputable champion!

 20. Shepherd their advancement and promotion

 I helped many of my employees get promotions.
-Although I did not do it for this reason, these promotions established a reputation for me as being a boss who sincerely looked out for the best interests of his employees.
-This led to many top-performing employees from other departments to want to work for me.
+Although I did not do it, for this reason, these promotions established a reputation for me as a boss who sincerely looked out for the best interests of his employees.
+This led to many top-performing employees from other departments wanting to work for me.